xavier-lessage/privacy-preserving-federated-learning/README.md

 ##### Proof of work
 ``MINING_DIFFICULTY``: This represents the difficulty of mining and is thus related to the time taken to produce a block

-``ProofOfAuth.trust``: Determines if the state should be checked or not when verifying a chain
+``ProofOfWork.trust``: Determines if the state should be checked or not when verifying a chain

 ##### Proof of authority
 ``BLOCK_PERIOD``: Minimum difference between two consecutive block’s timestamps.